 Credit Sesame makes money both from commissions on financial products it recommends and up-sells to premium products.

 Along the way, Credit Sesame will display recommended loans, credit cards, and other financial services.
-(If you haven’t guessed already, those corporate partners are how it keeps its basic services free.
-Mint and other online financial apps use a similar model to stay afloat without charging customers.)
+(If you haven’t guessed already, those corporate partners are how it keeps its basic services free).

 Credit Sesame also offers premium services for users who want access to even more credit data.